Dialogue on Socrates Doubting the Senses in Phaedo

 Thomas: This is a better argument.
 I don’t deny that the body can confuse reason, but it can also aid reason.
 For example, I use writing to clarify my thoughts and supplement my memory, and good conversations give new ideas and unearth poor assumptions.
 Writing and conversation both require the body.

 To reason alone in an armchair is to reason in circles.
 Too often the ideas birthed in this way are misleading and vague, disappointing when written down or shared with a friend.
 They are like garage-sale paintings that are beautiful from a distance but amateurish up close.

 Socrates surely thought the soul would reason differently than the body.
-The soul would not need a crutch like writing.
-The soul would even have senses of some sort, apart from and not limited by the body.
+The soul would not need a crutch like writing, and would even have its own senses.
 This must be true since he expected to meet new friends and gods in heaven, and to live in a “beautiful dwelling place that is hard to describe clearly.”
 Without senses, how could he communicate with friends or dwell anywhere?
-What would there be to reason about besides math?
-Surely not justice, piety, or bravery—for how could a senseless soul, disconnected from the world and others, be any of these?
+What would there be to reason about?
+Surely not justice, piety, or bravery—his favorite topics—for how could a senseless soul, disconnected from the world and others, be any of these?
 No, Socrates must have thought the soul could still perceive and interact with the world around it.